mys-lang/mys/docs/source/language-reference/errors.rst

    +-- NoneError
    +-- SystemExitError

-Functions and methods must declare which errors they may raise.
+Functions and methods must declare which errors they may raise. **This is not yet implemented.**

 .. code-block:: python